-Care and maintenance tips for artificial turf to ensure your landscape remains green and healthy for years to come.
+Care and maintenance tips for artificial turf to ensure your yard remains green and healthy for years to come.

-Nanaimo homeowners prefer artificial turf for its ability to remain healthy and presentable despite its low maintenance needs.
+Nanaimo homeowners prefer artificial turf for its ability to remain healthy, presentable and has low maintenance needs.

 With that said, you still need to keep an eye on your lawn to ensure it lasts for the full length of its lifespan.
 Today, we’d like to take a closer look at the care and maintenance involved with owning an artificial turf lawn in Nanaimo.

 If you’re one of those Nanaimo homeowners who has exchanged high water costs, allergens, and hours spent sweating away the warmer months grooming real lawn for the ease, convenience, and consistent beauty of synthetic turf, the reality is that your artificial turf still needs some care and maintenance to keep it looking fresh, call our Nanaimo office today to schedule your maintenance.